kulshekhar/ts-jest/src/transformers/README.md

 import type { TsCompilerInstance } from 'ts-jest/dist/types'

-// this is a unique identifier for your transformer export const name = 'my-transformer'
-// increment this each time you change the behavior of your transformer export const version = 1

 export function factory(compilerInstance: TsCompilerInstance) {
   const ts = compilerInstance.configSet.compilerModule
   function createVisitor(ctx: TransformationContext, sf: SourceFile) {